The Experience

 It’s an opportunity to breathe a little easier, notice the small quiet things we often miss, and let the forest meet you exactly as you are no expectations, no goals, just presence.

 During our time together, I’ll offer simple, gentle invitations that you’re welcome to explore in your own way.
 These invitations help open the senses and create space for a deeper connection with the land, but there is never a “right” way to participate.
-You choose your pace, your level of engagement, and how the experience unfolds for you.
+You choose your pace, your level of engagement, and how the experience takes shape for you.

 森林浴